mdsol/kender/README.md

 # Kender

-Kender is a library of rake tasks that provides a consistent framework for continuous integration (CI).
+Kender provides a consistent framework for continuous integration (CI).
 The principles of Kender are:

+* The definition of what constitutes your CI runs is dependent on your code, so it should be managed alongside that code and not isolated in your CI server's configuration.

-* CI runs are executed the same way by everyone.
-Developers should be able to execute the same, simple command on their machines to perform a CI run as is used on a dedicated CI server.
-No more publishing a branch unsure of whether the CI server will pass or fail.
+* CI runs are executed the same way, wherever they run, whoever runs them.
+  Developers should be able to execute the same, simple command on their local machines to execute a CI run as is used on a dedicated CI server.
+No more publishing a branch that requires a CI configuration change, unsure of whether the CI server will pass or fail.

 * CI runs are executed the same way on every branch.
 A single CI project